Servideska/HPC/doc.zih.tu-dresden.de/docs/application/request_for_resources.md

 cluster using different dependencies.
 There are
 [two different software environments](../software/modules.md) implementing these varying
 dependencies: `scs5` (the regular one) and `ml` (environment for the Machine Learning partition).
-When looking for your software, keep in mind that it needs to work on Linux.
+Keep in mind that any software you wish to use on ZIH HPC systems needs to work on Linux.

 [1]: https://en.wikipedia.org/wiki/Amdahl%27s_law
 [2]: https://gauss-allianz.de/de/application?organizations%5B0%5D=1200